LungeloMageba/Drivers-Taxi-App/README.md

-# online shoe store app
+# Drivers taxi app
- This is a iOS & Android where users can buy shoes and see their purchase & delivery history.
+ This is a iOS & Android where Driver .

 # How to run the app
 1. download the project from github